I love Aromatherapy inhalers!

 5 drops Cedarwood (Juniperus virginiana)

-Sinus Infection Relief: You can use this inhaler several times a day to help heal a sinus infection.
+Sinus Infection Relief: You can use this Aromatherapy inhaler several times a day to help ease a sinus infection.

 6 drops Hemlock (Tsuga canadensis)